GuanceCloud/guance-docs/docs/en/application-performance-monitoring/collection/index.md

 ## Introduction

-Link data collection of Guance Cloud currently supports collectors using Opentracing protocol.
-After the link data receiving service is started in DataKit, DataKit will automatically complete the format conversion and collection of data by completing the embedding point of the collector in the code, and finally report it to the Guance Cloud center.
+Link data collection of Guance currently supports collectors using Opentracing protocol.
+After the link data receiving service is started in DataKit, DataKit will automatically complete the format conversion and collection of data by completing the embedding point of the collector in the code, and finally report it to the Guance center.